mattcc1398/CodePath-Week7/README.md

 ## Pentesting Report

 1. Vulnerability Name or ID: Authenticated Stored Cross-Site Scripting (XSS) in YouTube URL Embeds
-  - [X] Summary: You can embed a YouTube link containing XSS on a page
+  - [X] Summary: An embedded YouTube link with a script in the URL creates a XSS attack
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.13